|international distributor for paragon's hot kilns|

 The Paragon KM18T is a 1290°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 Choose Paragon black, or customised berry, blue, black, navy, pink, purple, or turquoise

-The Paragon KM is probably the most popular knife kiln in the UK, EU, and US, and ideal for materials and processes that need a long, stable, high-temperature, heat-treating sequence.
+The Paragon KM kilns are probably the most popular knife-making furnaces in the UK, EU, and US, and ideal for materials and processes that need a long, stable, high-temperature, heat-treating sequence.